usd-cs/comp305-final-project-sp24-s01s02-jj/README.md

 - Faculty
 - Student

-And the following group types:
-- Building
-- Room
-- Department

 This project is written in Java and uses the [Spring](https://spring.io/) framework.
 We decided to use Java because it enforces type safety and object-oriented principles.
 We decided to Spring because it is well documented and has a large community.